Here's why packing pallets properly is vital for Amazon FBA...

 From the minute they receive pallets, as long as they are properly packed, Amazon handles the next stage of sending goods to their fulfilment centres almost right away.

-Just like other couriers, Amazon is fast-moving and always tries their best to finish the FBA process as quickly as possible.
+Just like other couriers, Amazon is fast-moving and always try their best to finish the FBA process as quickly as possible.
 For that reason, pallets that aren’t packed to their requirements slow the process down slightly - or in some cases, massively.